 There are works from Munich that people haven’t seen.
 A lot will surprise people.
-Not only can it be a performance, but it can reference land art and sculpture and sometimes and create abstract shapes with the human form.
+Not only can it be a performance but it can reference land art and sculpture and sometimes and create abstract shapes with the human form.
 It’s soothing and alarming at the same time.

 Are you friends with Lady Gaga?

 I’m not friendly with any celebrities because I chose the path of not working for editorial magazines.
 I chose the path to not be a portrait photographer.
 I never run into these people.
 I concentrate on everyday people.
 I don’t want to say I’m grassroots.
 Drew Barrymore ran after me in the streets once, saying she wanted to pose for me.
-She showed me her underwear, she was almost naked.
+She showed me her underwear, that she was almost naked.
 She gave me her phone number, and I got too shy to call her.
 I can’t, I’m too shy.
 Very early on, I would have been the guy who photographed Drew Barrymore naked.
 I met Michael Stipe, he was a fan.
 I met Sacha Baron Cohen.
 I fumbled my words.